 About My Skin: Dry with coarse leg hair

 I am not one of the lucky ones with caterpillar fuzz for leg hair.
 Nope, what I have is coarse, dark, and stubborn—and it means business.
 This wouldn’t bother me if it weren’t for the layers of dry skin that like to sit atop my shins and transparently trap it all under a glass ceiling, if you will.
+Experts say that dermaplaning is ideal for soft, fine hairs, but if your hairs is on the thicker side, a trial area is recommended first.

 I follow every shaving commandment.
 It’s not for a lack of trying to get as close of a shave as possible.
 I exfoliate.
 I moisturize.
 I use sharp razors and never skip shaving cream.
 So why, immediately after shaving, do I still see sporadic leg hairs stuck in and under my skin, irritating folliculitis, and the dark, dotted follicles that make it look as though I haven’t seen a razor in a week?
 I was over still being able to see my leg hair immediately after I shaved, so I tried waxing.
 This was great until the hairs started growing back and got lost along the way because they couldn't push their way out of my skin.
 Enter: StackedSkincare Dermaplaning Tool.